-The final requirement to achieve candidacy is the successful completion of a dissertation prospectus and dissertation chapter.
-These documents are subject to a two-step review process: 1) submission of a prospectus for approval by both the thesis committee and the Graduate Committee; and 2) completion of a chapter draft to the satisfaction of the thesis committee.
+The successful completion of a dissertation prospectus and dissertation chapter builds on the work completed for the Preliminary Exams.
+These documents are subject to a two-step review process: 1) submission of a prospectus for written approval by both the Thesis Committee and the Director of Graduate Studies; and 2) completion of a chapter draft to the satisfaction of the thesis committee.